GabrielTofvesson/sudoku/README.md

 ## Optimization
 An optimization directive has been included in `board.c` to allow for the near complete removal of boundary checks and error conditions.
 To enable this optimization, simply add `-DOPTIMIZE` to your compiler flags.
+For insane speeds, don't forget the `-O3` gcc flag.

 ## Live status output
 If you would like to get a live status output of speculative value placement,